 Corporate Social Responsibility

-Just as we continually strive to create high-performing and innovative products, we also seek to follow the law on social issues important to our employees, shareholders and customers.
-This includes raising awareness with our employees and within our supply chain about how we can make the right decisions on issues like product safety and work environments affecting those who help us make our products.
+Just as we continually strive to create high-performing and innovative products while conducting our global business in an ethical, honest and legal manner, we also make sure we act with integrity and respect on social issues important to our employees, shareholders and customers.
+This includes raising awareness with our employees and within our supply chain about how we can make the right decisions on issues like human rights, product safety and work environments affecting those who help us make our products.

-Transparency in Supply Chains Act and UK Modern Day Slavery Act
+Transparency In Supply Chains and UK Modern Day Slavery Act

 Corporate and Supplier Codes Of Conduct